JohanneJayde/Eagle-Adventures/README.md

 An example within the project is the Quest Tiles.
 The original quest tile design made it so that the `QuestManager` had to create a single list of tiles that would be displayed to the user.
 This was bad because it relied on `QuestManager` to create its tiles for the UI when it shouldn't.
 As a result, I slowly reworked the code to where tile creation was designated to its own class.
 I also tried to make it so that all a user had to do was call `QuestTileConstructor.CreateTiles()` with a list of quests and a parent game object and it would create fully functional quest tiles without any extra setup.

 #### Documentation
 This project really showed me how important it was to document progress whether that be through commits in GitHub or code comments.
 I tried my best to leave comments explaining how things worked so that Jessica or Morgan could look at my code and understand what was happening with it.
-7 months later and having these comments help with updating the `README.md` file.
+7 months later having these comments help with updating the `README.md` file.

 #### Team Communication and Managing Requirements
 This was my first real project working with a team and despite the hiccups, I feel like I did a good job trying to communicate and work with the team.
 Morgan and I met up almost every week during the project to make sure that I was making your design as close to the mock-ups as I could.

-I also think I improved with communicating with sponsors.
+I also think I improved in communicating with sponsors.
 Having to work with non-computer science people made me realize how hard it is to create a product that the sponsor will like.
 I wasn't good at working to maintain good requirements at the start.
-But I do feel like I got better by the end of the project in trying to work with the sponsor to create realistic features and goals for the team.
+However, I do feel like I got better by the end of the project in trying to work with the sponsor to create realistic features and goals for the team.

 ### Conclusion
 I am reading this write-up in February 2024, which means it's been around half a year since I did this project.
 I would say it was one of the hardest projects I've ever worked on, but I'm very proud of what I was able to do within the two months.
 I am still upset that we couldn't get it fully there at the end, but it was amazing to have it running on my own phone.